 Odontochelys appears to support the diapsid turtle hypothesis:

-- Its depositional environment and limb shape indicates that it was aquatic (or lived close enough to the water for its body to get washed in).
+- Its depositional environment and limb shape indicates that it was aquatic or semi-aquatic.
+(It certainly lived close enough to the water for its body to get washed in).

 - It's ribs are expanded into paddle-shapes.